Unveiling gravity's quantum fingerprint through gravitational waves: Acknowledgements

 \section{Acknowledgements}

-One of the authors (PN) acknowledges the support from a postdoctoral fellowship grants from Stellenbosch University, South Africa.
+One of the authors (PN) acknowledges the support of postdoctoral fellowship grants from Stellenbosch University, South Africa.
 We would also like to extend our thanks to Nandita Debnath for carefully reading the manuscript and for providing valuable suggestions and comments during the course of this work.
+The authors thank the referees for valuable comments and suggestions.

 \widetext

 \makeatletter {A\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{#1}